 On the Big Island of Hawaii May 5th – May12th, 2014

 We had a fast-paced yet relaxed vacation.
-Richard researched the available activities every day and he dovetailed them into our schedule.
-We were constantly on the go, with relaxing intervals of reading and friendly, relaxed group chats around the dinner table.
+Richard researched the available activities and chose one or more for each day.
+He dovetailed them into our schedule.
+We were constantly on the go, with intervals of reading and friendly, relaxed group chats around the dinner table.

 Monday – We landed on the Big Island of Hawaii.
-To my great delight, there was no jet-way.
+To my great delight, there was no jet-way ramps.
 There were simply stairs.
 Instantly we were enveloped in the warmth and fragrance of Hawaii.
 The car rental office was just a few steps away.
-They even had some rental cars parked close by, unlike most metropolitan airports.
-I chose a white car, I guess you know why.
+They even had some rental cars parked close by unlike most metropolitan airports.
+I chose a white car, due to having been raised in Fresno which is a reclaimed desert.

 Of course the sun was doing its duty to welcome us.
-When we drove from the airport out on to the highway it looked like a desert.
+When we drove from the airport out on to the highway I was surprised to see it looked like a desert.
 Each side of the road was bordered by dry non-native weeds about the size of small tumbleweeds.
 They were about 6-18 inches high light yellow straw colored weeds.

 We drove to the house, still surrounded by green in the neighborhood.
 It is a suburban house with a sign on the front.
 Hale Makana.